-The following eight simple steps will get your Sallie Mae interest rate lowered to 3% and as a result lower, your monthly payments.
+The following eight simple steps will get your Sallie Mae interest rate lowered to 3%, and as a result, lower your monthly payments.

 Step #1: Get organized.
 Collect ALL of your monthly expenses.
 Know exactly how much you spend on rent, utilities, food, credit card bills/interest, and on your other student loans.

 Step #2: Call Sallie Mae.
 Sometimes this can be the hardest part.
-Its easy to procrastinate on this until tomorrow, but each day you wait, each day your debt problems get worse.
+It’s easy to procrastinate on this until tomorrow, but each day you wait, each day your debt problems get worse.

 Step #3: Talk to the right person.
 In my experience, the customer service people are useless.
-They will offer to lower your payment by .25% if you sign up for auto-withdrawal but that is it.
+They will offer to lower your payment by .25% if you sign up for auto-withdrawal, but that is it.
 Ask to be transferred to the collections department.

 Step #4: As for the Rate Reduction Plan.
-Under the rate reduction plan your interest rate can be lowered to as little as 3%.
+Under the rate reduction plan, your interest rate can be lowered to as little as 3%.

 Step #5: Discuss your finances.
 The rate reduction plan is only offered based upon financial need.
 Get the paperwork you put together before your call and be prepared to explain your expenses.
 They will do the math with you over the phone.
-Be prepared to discuss what you can pay and how you plan on doing it.
+Be ready to discuss what you can pay and how you plan on doing it.

 Step #6: Make your monthly payments.
-Sallie Mae is not under any obligation to put you on this program and if you are not making your payments your balance will grow and you may even get booted from the rate reduction plan.
+Sallie Mae is not under any obligation to put you on this program, and if you are not making your payments, your balance will grow, and you may even get booted from the rate reduction plan.

-Advantages of the rate reduction plan:
+Advantages of the Rate Reduction Plan: